InfuseAI/primehub-site/website/versioned_docs/version-0.0.1/concepts/designs/crd-schema.md

 A schema is called **structural** if it obeys all of principles below:
 1. specifies a non-empty type (via `type` in OpenAPI) for the root, for each specified field of an object node (via `properties` or `additionalProperties` in OpenAPI) and for each item in an array node (via `items` in OpenAPI), with the exception of:

-- a node with `x-kubernetes-int-or-string: truei`
+- a node with `x-kubernetes-int-or-string: true`
 - a node with `x-kubernetes-preserve-unknown-fields: true`

 2. for each field in an object and each item in an array which is specified within any of `allOf`, `anyOf`, `oneOf` or `not`, the schema also specifies the field/item outside of those logical junctors.